Feline Lower Urinary Tract Disease (FLUTD)

 - lack of outdoor access

 Giving your cat places to hide and feel safe, and sufficient mental stimulation (such as scratching posts or play sessions) can help.
 It is also important to offer suitable toileting facilities, especially for cats kept indoors.
 Ideally have one more litter tray than the number of cats, located in different areas of the house, and clean them regularly.
 Some cats prefer specific substrates (such as paper, wood chip or pellets), and like an open or covered tray design.
 Offering their preferred choice helps encourage regular toileting; this helps the bladder and reduces stress.
+Even if they aren’t using all of the trays don’t be tempted to remove them as having choice reduces stress.

 Pheromone diffusers can provide a calming effect and your vet or nurse can discuss changes at home that may help.
 For severely affected cats, referral to a veterinary behaviourist may be advisable.